 We have been retained by the Board of Directors of M&T Bank to render a fairness opinion to M&T Bank in connection with the Merger and will receive a fee from M&T Bank for our services, a significant portion of which is contingent upon the consummation of the Merger.
 In addition, M&T Bank has agreed to indemnify us for certain liabilities arising out of our engagement.
-In the ordinary course of our business, we also may actively trade the M&T Bank Shares and other securities of M&T Bank and its affiliates and the Keystone Shares and other securities of Keystone and its affiliates for our own account and for the accounts of our customers, and, accordingly, may at any time hold long or short positions in such securities.
+In the ordinary course of our business, we also may actively trade the M&T Bank Shares and other securities of M&T Bank and its affiliates for our own account and for the accounts of our customers, and, accordingly, may at any time hold long or short positions in such securities.